-- 26. The maximum number of persons permitted on the premises at any one time shall not exceed ..... persons. - 27.
-The number of persons permitted to assemble on the premises on the same occasion shall at no time exceed the permitted number(s) specified on the premises licence. - 28.
-The maximum number of persons permitted in each of the following areas at any one time shall not exceed: - etc..
+- 26. The maximum number of persons permitted on the premises at any one time shall not exceed persons. - 27.
+The number of persons permitted to assemble on the premises on the same occasion shall at no time exceed the permitted number(s) specified on the Premises Licence. - 28.
+The maximum number of persons permitted in each of the following areas at any one time shall not exceed: - - (a) - (b) - (c)

+etc.,